Antonov An-225 Mriya

-The Antonov An-225 Mriya (Ukrainian: Антонов Ан-225 Мрія meaning dream' or 'inspiration; NATO reporting name: Cossack) was a large strategic airlift cargo aircraft designed and produced by the Antonov Design Bureau in the Soviet Union.
+The Antonov An-225 Mriya (Ukrainian: Антонов Ан-225 Мрія meaning dream; NATO reporting name: Cossack) was a large strategic airlift cargo aircraft designed and produced by the Antonov Design Bureau in the Soviet Union.

-It was originally developed during the 1980s as an enlarged derivative of the Antonov An-124 airlifter for transporting Buran spacecraft.
+It was originally developed during the 1980s as an enlarged derivative of the Antonov An-124 airlifter for transporting the Buran spacecraft.
 On 21 December 1988, the An-225 performed its maiden flight; only one aircraft was ever completed, although a second airframe with a slightly different configuration was partially built.
-After a brief period of use in the Soviet space programme, the aircraft was mothballed during the early 1990s.
+After a brief period of use in the Soviet space program, the aircraft was mothballed during the early 1990s.
 Towards the turn of the century, it was decided to refurbish the An-225 and reintroduce it for commercial operations, carrying oversized payloads for the operator Antonov Airlines.
 Multiple announcements were made regarding the potential completion of the second airframe, though its construction largely remained on hold due to a lack of funding.
 By 2009, it had reportedly been brought up to 60–70% completion.

 With a maximum takeoff weight of 640 t, the An-225 held several records, including heaviest aircraft ever built and largest wingspan of any operational aircraft.
 It was commonly used to transport objects once thought impossible to move by air, such as 130-ton generators, wind turbine blades, and diesel locomotives.
 Additionally, both Chinese and Russian officials had announced separate plans to adapt the An-225 for use in their respective space programmes.
 The Mriya routinely attracted a high degree of public interest, attaining a global following due to its size and its uniqueness.

-The only completed An-225 was destroyed in the Battle of Antonov Airport in 2022 during the Russian invasion of Ukraine.
-Ukrainian president Volodymyr Zelenskyy announced plans to complete the second An-225 to replace the destroyed aircraft.
+The only completed An-225 was destroyed in the Battle of Antonov Airport during the 2022 Russian invasion of Ukraine.
+In 2022, Ukrainian president Volodymyr Zelenskyy announced plans to complete the second An-225 to replace the destroyed aircraft.

 Development

-Work on the Antonov An-225 began in 1984 with a request from the Soviet government for a large airlifter as a replacement for the Myasishchev VM-T. The specifics of this request included the ability to carry a maximum payload of 511,116 lb, both externally and internally, while operating from any runway of at least 11,500 ft.
+Work on the Antonov An-225 began in 1984 at the request of the Soviet government for a large airlifter to replace the Myasishchev VM-T. The specifics of this request included the ability to carry a maximum payload of 511,116 lb, both externally and internally, while operating from any runway of at least 11,500 ft.
 As originally set out, the mission and objectives were broadly identical to that of the United States' Shuttle Carrier Aircraft, having been designed to airlift the Energia rocket's boosters and the Buran-class orbiters for the Soviet space program.
 Furthermore, a relatively short timetable for the delivery of the completed aircraft meant that development would have to proceed at a rapid pace.